Group Testing: An Information Theory Perspective: A brief review of noiseless adaptive group testing A review of noiseless adaptive group testing

 The precise form of Hwang's generalized binary splitting algorithm \cite{hwang} used a variant of this method, with various tweaks to reduce the $O(k)$ term.
 For example, the set sizes are chosen to be powers of $2$ at each stage, so the splitting step in Algorithm \ref{alg:bin} is always exact.
 Further, items appearing at any stage in a negative test are removed completely, and the values $n$ and $k$ of remaining items are updated as the algorithm progresses.
 Some subsequent work further reduced the implied constant in the $O(k)$ term in the expression $k \log_2(n/k) + O(k)$ above; for example, Allemann \cite{allemann} reduced it to $0.255k$ plus lower order terms.

 We see that algorithms based on binary splitting are very effective when the problem is sparse, with $k$ much smaller than $n$.
 For denser problems, the advantage may be diminished; for instance, when $k$ is a large enough fraction of $n$, it turns out that adaptive group testing offers no performance advantage over the simple strategy of individually testing every item once.
 For example, for adaptive zero-error combinatorial testing, Riccio and Colbourn \cite{riccio} proved that no algorithm can outperform individual testing if $k \geq 0.369n$, while the Hu--Hwang--Wang conjecture \cite{hu} suggests that such a result remains true for $k \geq n/3$.
 We further discuss adaptive (and nonadaptive) group testing in the linear regime $k = \Theta(n)$ in Section \ref{sec:linear}.
-Meanwhile, the focus of this survey remains the sparse regime, $k = \Theta (n^\alpha)$ with $\alpha \in [0,1)$, where group testing techniques have their greatest effect.
+We re-iterate that the focus of this survey is on the sparse regime, $k = \Theta (n^\alpha)$ with $\alpha \in [0,1)$, where group testing techniques have the greatest gains over individual testing.

-\section{A brief review of zero-error nonadaptive group testing\sectionmark{A brief review of zero-error group testing}}
+\section{A brief review of zero-error nonadaptive \\group testing\sectionmark{A brief review of zero-error group testing}}

 \sectionmark{A brief review of zero-error group testing}